 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" generally refers to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
-You may be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Virginia and others from the federal government.
-Categories of solar incentives include:
+The term "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are provided by the state of Virginia or your utility company, county or municipality.
+Some broad categories of solar incentives include:

 - Rebates: Solar rebates can be offered by your county or state, or by your local utility company.
 These rebates work as cash back that is applied after your purchase of solar panels and before tax credits are calculated.

-- Net Metering: You can sign a net metering contract with your Countryside utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then subtract this value from your utility bill each month.
+- Net Metering: You can sign a net metering agreement with your Countryside utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your monthly utility bill.